wictorstenseke/htk-tennis-court/feature-backlog.md

 3. Used when generating suggested time slots.
 4. Pre-fills end time in manual booking form.
 5. Fallback default if not set.

 ---

+## 29. Simplified Booking Flow (Move Modal Controls Inline)
+**Status:** [Planned]

+**Description**
+Move the existing booking modal controls into an inline form on `HomeView`, keeping today’s time-input behaviors (desktop autocomplete, native mobile time inputs) and using Cally for date selection.
+No references to the modal should be needed once the controls are inline.

+**Acceptance Criteria**
+1. Inline form (no modal): date + time inputs and submit live directly on the booking page (same view as today), replacing the modal.
+2. Date input: Cally date picker opens when the field/icon is clicked; closes on selection/click-away; highlights chosen date; loads bookings for that date.
+3. Time inputs: reuse current behavior—desktop gets autocomplete suggestions; mobile uses native `type="time"`; validate start < end and valid times for the selected date.
+4. Unavailable times: after a date is selected, show booked intervals for that day beneath the time inputs; refresh when date or bookings change.
+5. Submit button: always enabled; on press validate date selected, start < end, and no overlap with booked intervals; show inline errors on failure; on success create booking (`userId`, `startTime`, `endTime`, `status="booked"`, `createdAt`) and refresh bookings/unavailable times.
+6. Form UX: layout order is date (Cally), start time, end time, unavailable times, submit; after success the date stays selected and time inputs can reset; bookings and unavailable times refresh.
+7. Home view parity: replace the current date/time booking UI in `HomeView.vue` with the inline form and remove modal-based booking references.

+**Notes / Future Enhancements**
+- Preferred booking duration could auto-fill end time after selecting start time.
+- Quick suggested slots could appear above the form, reusing date and duration logic.
+- Opponent selection can be added as an optional field once core flow is stable.

+---